 The problem is he didn’t feel the same way.
 I don’t really understand how that could be possible.
 He told me that he had never felt so comfortable with anyone before.
 Our connection was so strong.

 I don’t know why this is so hard for me to get over.
+Why is love so hard to find?
 Lots of men ask me out, but I’m just not interested.
 I only want him.

 Please help me!”

-Thank you for reaching out to us and we hear how much pain you are in.
+Thank you for reaching out to us and we are so sorry to hear about the pain you are in.

 You can spend years asking yourself, “What if?”
 You find that other people you date just don’t match up to the one that got away.
 Your mind can’t stop going over every interaction wondering, “What did I do?”